cocos/cocos-docs/en/cocos-service/agc-cloudstorage.md

   ![](agc-cloudstorage/cs-panel.png)

 - Please refer to [Enabling Cloud Storage](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-cloudstorage-getstarted#h1-1585569414384) document, set **Storage instance** and enabling cloud storage.
-Then fill in the name of the storage instance used by default into the **Default Instance** item at the bottom of the Cloud Storage service panel.
+Then fill in the name of the storage instance used by default into the **Default Instance** parameter at the bottom of the Cloud Storage service panel.

   ![](agc-cloudstorage/cs-panelparam.png)